Doing business with DNREC during the coronavirus period. More Info

 Smyrna, DE 19977

-Use the Hunter Education Online Access system to find and sign up for a hunter education courses, print hunter education cards, and manage your profile.
+Use the Digital DNREC Hunter Education system to find and sign up for a hunter education courses, print hunter education certificates, and manage your profile.

 Delaware state law requires all basic hunter education students to participate in a live firing experience with a trained firearms instructor in order to successfully complete the course.
 State insurance rules require all participants in any course which includes live firing to sign a Release From Liability Waiver before taking part in live firing.